 An entire family of stationers and card makers.
-NYCC was the largest and most successful playing card endeavour of the nineteenth century.
+NYCCC was likely the most successful playing card endeavour of the nineteenth century.
 Formed in 1871 to combat Dougherty’s success, this consolidation would take playing card design and improvements to new heights and go on to become the Oldest Card House in America.

-In 1871 the three firms of Samuel Hart & Co, Lawrence & Cohen and John J Levy, partnered together to form the New York Consolidated Card Co.
+In 1871, the three firms of Samuel Hart & Co, Lawrence & Cohen and John J. Levy, partnered together to form the New York Consolidated Card Company.
 This was a move made to combat the rising pressure of competitors.
-During the golden years of playing cards (1871-1894) L I Cohen’s descendants produced some of the most beautiful and historically important playing cards ever seen, and most are highly sought after by collectors today..
+During the golden years of the business (1871-1894), L.I.
+Cohen’s descendants produced some of the most beautiful and historically important playing cards ever seen, and most are highly sought after by collectors today..

-In 1878 the New York Consolidated Card Co attended the Paris Exposition and took home the gold medal for their popular Squeezers playing cards.
-NYCC capitalized on this award and produced many decks that would promote that win such as their famous Gold Medal Squeezers.
-Also in competition at the fair was Andrew Dougherty, who was awarded a silver medal for his Triplicates Playing Cards.
+In 1878 the New York Consolidated Card Co. attended the Paris Exposition and took home the gold medal for their popular Squeezers playing cards.
+They capitalized on this award and produced many decks that would promote the win such as their famous Gold Medal Squeezers.
+Also in competition at the fair was Andrew Dougherty, he was awarded a silver medal for his Triplicates Playing Cards.

 In 1894 the New York Consolidated Card Co was purchased by the United States Playing Card Company.
 The USPCC merger would be considered a friendly takeover as much of the stock/inventory remained the same after the transfer, and as a good faith gesture, a few board members from NYCC were given chairs on the Board of Directors at USPCC.